Life After Graduation workshop series:

 - how to use it when writing resumes and during an interview

-This information sessions Includes a rundown of the things you will need to know when looking for your first part-time job.
+This workshop includes a rundown of the things you will need to know when looking for your first part-time job.
 This includes:

 - What employers expect from you and how to succeed